puli/repository/README.md

 Installation
 ------------

-You can install Puli with Composer:
+You can install Puli with [Composer]:

 ```json
 {